braithicus/2810ICT-Project-Management-Assignment/Project Plan.md

 ##### Food Wars

-Allow users to compare up to 5 different foods against a chosen nutrient and allow them to visually compare the different foods in a bar and pie graph.
+Allow users to compare up to 5 different foods against a chosen nutrient and allow them to visually compare the different foods in a bar graph.
 It Includes:

 -  A button to access the feature.
 -  Search bars for the foods and for the nutrient.
--  Pie charts and bar graphs.
+-  Bar graphs.

 ##### Documentation